bihor/fp_newsletter/Documentation/Administrator/Index.rst

 - I use fe_users but nothing happens.

   Have you set the setting module_sys_dmail_category?
+You must define a category.

-- How can I unsubscribe via luxletter?
+- I use tt_address but not direct_mail and nothing happens.

-  There is a unsubscribe link in the luxletter template.
-Currently it is not possible to change the status of a Log entry via luxletter.
+  Have you set the setting module_sys_dmail_html to -1?
+For the HTML-option-field direct_mail is required.

 - I don´t want/need a log entry.
 Can I avoid that?